 - members of law enforcement and the military;

 - nurses and other licensed health care professionals;

 - students who may apply for such a position in the future.

-If your career is on the line then contact an attorney that can give you advice on how to deal with the criminal charge and still protect your ability to practice your chosen profession.
+If your career is on the line, then contact an attorney that can give you advice on how to deal with the criminal charge and still protect your ability to practice your chosen profession.
 We work with our clients to address not only the criminal charges but also certain indirect consequences that can impact your job, professional licenses, and career opportunities.